 Message from the Director

-There are three main entities that come under the umbrella of our school.
+There are three main entities that come under the umbrella of our School.
 First, is the Center for Conflict Management.
 Since 1996, over 4,000 people have participated in the Center’s initiatives.
 By creating culturally sensitive programming, leading research projects, and conducting conflict management training programs, the Center has had a positive impact both domestically and internationally.

 Second, is the Master of Science in Conflict Management, which is a 16-month, modular, cohort-based program emphasizing the intersection of theory, research, and practice.
-Since its inception in 2000, the MSCM program has graduated more than 250 students who have professional roles ranging from the court systems in Georgia to foreign diplomatic posts and everything in between.
+Since its inception in 2000, the MSCM program has graduated more than 250 students who have professional roles at places ranging from the court systems in Georgia to foreign diplomatic posts and everything in between.

 Third, is our PhD in International Conflict Management.
 The program was launched in 2010 as KSU’s first PhD program and the only one of its kind in the Southeast.
 It is a full-time, interdisciplinary, in-residence degree designed to meet the global demand for scholar-practitioners.
 Approximately half of our PhD students are from outside the United States.
 Our graduates are working in universities, governments, and Non-Governmental Organizations around the globe.